Cyrax321/H-CoAtNet-Ichthyosis/README.md

 ⚠️ **Review-Only Notice**

 This repository is provided **solely for peer review and reproducibility purposes** associated with the submitted manuscript.
-**Reuse, redistribution, modification, or deployment of this code is not permitted** without explicit written permission from the authors.
+**Reuse, redistribution, modification, or deployment of this code is strictly prohibited** without explicit written permission from the authors.

 ---

 ## **Official Research Codebase**

-This repository provides the **reference implementation** of **H-CoAtNet**, a hierarchically enhanced hybrid convolution–transformer architecture for **multi-class Ichthyosis subtype classification** from dermatological images.
+This repository contains the **reference implementation** of **H-CoAtNet**, a hierarchically enhanced hybrid convolution–transformer framework for **multi-class Ichthyosis subtype classification** from dermatological images.

-The codebase is released to support **scientific reproducibility, benchmarking, and methodological verification** in rare disease medical image analysis.
+The release supports **methodological verification, benchmarking, and reproducibility** for rare disease medical image analysis.

 ---

 ## 📄 **Associated Paper**

-**Hierarchical Hybrid Learning: Enhanced Classification of Ichthyosis Variants in Dermatological Images Using H-CoAtNet** Athul Joe Joseph Palliparambil, Anandhu P. Shaji, Rajeev Rajan *(Under Review, 2025)*
+**Hierarchical Hybrid Learning: Enhanced Classification of Ichthyosis Variants in Dermatological Images Using H-CoAtNet** Rajeev Rajan, Athul Joe Joseph Palliparambil, Anandhu P. Shaji *(Under Review, 2025)*

 ---

-## 🔧 **Repository Structure and Execution Context (Important)**
+## 🔧 **Repository Structure and Execution Context (Critical)**

 After cloning, note that the **actual project root** is the inner `H-CoAtNet/` directory.